Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-yKTK7X0Z8dQ.md

 ### Transcript

-> got some foundation stencils yeah stencils i don't know if this are they called stencils in the game or are they called like something else i think they're called patterns are they called patterns in the game
+> got some foundation stencils yeah stencils I don't know if this are they called stencils in the game or are they called like something else I think they're called patterns are they called patterns in the game